I can’t work my shift.

 “I love the idea.
 I just worry it takes the human side of care out.
 When someone calls out or is late, I reach out and see if they are ok.”

-To avoid the perception that a call-out was automatically approved, we made adjustments:
+To avoid the perception that a call-out was automatically approved we added:

-• Clear language reinforcing a manager approval is still a requirement
+• Clear language to reinforce that a manager approval is still required

-The goal wasn’t to make it harder to submit a call-out, but to make expectations clear for both employees and managers.
+The goal wasn’t to make it harder to submit a call-out, but to maintain clear expectations, accountability, and trust.

 Challenging the next step